DEREKFERRER/DEREKFERRER/README.md

 # Roderick-Ferrer
-- 👋 Hi, I’m Roderick
+- 👋 Hi, I’m Roderick, you can call me "DEREK".

 - 👀 I’m interested in ...
 AI, Machine Learning, Web development and mobile development